How Accurate is the Standard Presentation of the Innovation Level of the Islamic Golden Age?

 Conclusion

 An investigation of the details concludes that the Golden Age’s contribution to European discoveries that followed has been greatly overestimated.
 One thing to remember is that Islamic sources were perpetuating the idea that science had died in Christian Europe for hundreds of years.
-And the arguments used to support this are not legitimate, and Islamic centric such as Christianity being incompatible with philosophy.
-What comes through in the research is how little European scholars relied on the work of Muslim scholars and how little progress Muslim scholars made over the 500 year period of the Golden Age of Discovery.
-Islamic sources have essentially been saying they held all of the keys to developing the scientific revolution and the Renaissance.
+And the arguments used to support this are not legitimate, and are Islamic-centric, such as Christianity being incompatible with philosophy.
+What comes through in the research is how little European scholars relied on the work of Muslim scholars and how little progress Muslim scholars made over the 500-year period of the Golden Age of Discovery.
+Islamic sources have essentially claimed they held all the keys to the scientific revolution and the Renaissance.
 They could have proven this by, in fact, creating the scientific revolution and the Renaissance in Muslim lands — however, as we know, this did not happen.

 It is not uncommon for civilizations to have leads and lose them, as the following quotation explains.